MehdiMni/islambot/README.md

 ## Prayer (Salaah) Times

-The bot can also get prayer times for a specific address/location, with optional parameters for the calculation method.
-If the calculation method is not specified, it will default to Umm al-Qura.
+The bot can also fetch the prayer times for any location.
+More precise locations (e.g. addresses) will yield more precise prayer times.

 ```
--prayertimes <"address/location name"> [method number]
+-prayertimes <location>
 ```

 For example:
 ```
--prayertimes "East London Mosque, London"
+-prayertimes Los Angeles
 ```

-..would fetch prayer times in the general area of East London Mosque, using the calculation method of ISNA.
+..would fetch prayer times in the general area of Los Angeles.

 #### Valid method numbers